-- 21.01 The list of positions at each level of the wage scale shall be provided to the Union upon request. - 21.02 All part time and casual employees shall receive the same salary as full-time employees set out in Appendix V, pro-rated ([full-time salary/ 1956.6] x hours worked). - 21.03 Except for those increases negotiated prior to the signing of this agreement, no employer or employee may negotiate a rate higher than the base rate, nor negotiate subsequent wage increases without the prior agreement of Management and notification to the Union.
+- 21.01 The list of positions at each level of the wage scale shall be provided to the Union upon request. - 21.02 All part time and casual employees shall receive the same salary as full-time employees set out in Appendix V, pro-rated ([full-time salary/ 1956.6] x hours worked).

+21.03 Except for those increases negotiated prior to the signing of this agreement, no employer or employee may negotiate a rate higher than the base rate, nor negotiate subsequent wage increases without the prior agreement of Management and notification to the Union.

 Except for those increases negotiated prior to the signing of this agreement, no Employer or Employee may negotiate a rate higher than \$1,000 above the Employee's current rate annually.
 Any wage increases above \$1,000 require the prior agreement of Management and notification to the Union.
 Bonuses, except where required under the wage rate outlined in Appendix V remain at the discretion of the Employer.

 Wages granted by an MP above the wage scale are not transferable to a different employer (i.e. MP or House Officer).

-- 21.04 When minimum salaries are adjusted according to Appendix V, employees who are currently paid at levels higher than the wage grid shall continue to be paid at the higher rate. - 21.05 Management, in cooperation with the Union, agrees to make every effort possible to seek appropriate increases in the global budget.
-The parties agree that they shall meet to negotiate salary increases and staffing levels whenever there is an aggregate increase of ten per cent (10%) or more in the global budget. - 21.06 MP's offices shall have no fewer than three (3) full-time employees and one (1) further full-time equivalent at all times. - If the member's office budgets are increased the Union and the Employer agree to re-visit 21.06 as it pertains to this article. - 21.08 Casual employees (as defined in 17.10) are entitled to eighty per cent (80%) of minimum salary.
+- 21.04 When minimum salaries are adjusted according to Appendix V, employees who are currently paid at levels higher than the wage grid shall continue to be paid at the higher rate. - 21.05 Management, through the Member of Parliament who sits on the Board of Internal Economy, commits to make every effort possible to seek appropriate increases to the various budgets from which employees are hired.
+In order to ensure across-the-board equity among employees, the parties agree that they shall meet to negotiate salary increases whenever there is an increase of a minimum of 10% in each and all of these budgets. - 21.06 MP's offices shall have no fewer than three (3) full-time employees and one (1) further full-time equivalent at all times. - 21.07 If the member's office budgets are increased the Union and the Employer agree to re-visit 21.06 as it pertains to this article.

-21.09 Northern and Remote Top-up
+21.08 Northern and Remote Top-up

-If a permanent employee works full time at a constituency office located in the Yukon, Northwest Territories or Nunavut, then the minimum salary for that employee will be \$3000 higher than otherwise provided for in this Agreement.
-If a permanent employee works part-time at such a constituency office, the minimum salary otherwise provided will be increased by \$3000 multiplied by the number of scheduled hours per week divided by 37.5.
+If a permanent employee works full time at a constituency office located in the Yukon, Northwest Territories or Nunavut, then the minimum salary for that employee will be \$3,500 higher than otherwise provided for in this Agreement.
+If a permanent employee works part-time at such a constituency office, the minimum salary otherwise provided will be increased by \$3,500 multiplied by the number of scheduled hours per week divided by 37.5.